viktoriia-sokolenko/exploding-kittens/docs/weekly-reports/week7-report.md

 **Evaluation Date**: 5/18/2025 (at night)

 **Item Progress**:
-1. [almost ready for review] PlayerClass
+1. [in progress] player class
 2. [done] HandClass
 2. [done] checked in mutation testing
 3. [done] checked in code coverage
+4. [done] checked in deck class
-4. [in-progress] revising old code for code covergage misses
+4. [in progress] revising old code for code covergage misses
 3. [not started] PlayerController and TurnController

 # Part 3.
 Individual Progress of the Week :coffee: